onflow/flow/flips/2022-03-23-contract-imports-syntax.md

 ### Declaring an Import

-There are currently two import replacement mechanisms used in cadence contracts:
+There are currently two import replacement mechanisms used in Cadence contracts:

 #### **Imports referencing a placeholder**